australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 images which are triggered with the spectators *EyeJack* mobile AR app:

 ![Images and QR codes from AR Artemis](./media/image15.png){ width=50% }

+## Video and audio examples

+*Artemis* entails users being immersed in 360-degree environments, which correspond to the theme of each aria or duet.
+By creating and making assets and models of the visual experience in *Tilt Brush*, it gives deeper meaning to the creative process by creating in VR for VR.
+I bring in my perspective from the get-go by prototyping in VR in real-time;
+this results in a cyclical artistic practice process in action formula for creating new opera work.

+- Audio implementation in the Oculus version of Artemis DOI: 10.5281/zenodo.5748640 URL: <https://zenodo.org/record/5748640#.YahLNb1BxQI>
+- Artemis DOI: 10.5281/zenodo.5748649 URL: <https://zenodo.org/record/5748649#.YahO0L1BxQI>
+- Artemis Mi amor la luna VR: DOI: 10.5281/zenodo.5748659 <https://zenodo.org/record/5748659#.YahTJL1BxQI>

+The AR and VR environments are interactive with the Oculus VR work employing *Oculus Quest* hand tracking, the *YouTubeVR* version using head-tracking, and the AR work utilising mobile interaction on the *EyeJack* AR app.
+These different approaches cater for world building (VR) versus place making (AR).
+Each version is interactive in a different way, the *YouTubeVR* version is interactive through its head-tracking which changes according to where the audience member looks and audience members are encouraged to walk around the space to change their perception of the space; the impact of this is a feeling of immersivity, the effect is a total feeling of being there.
+The *Oculus* version is more interactive than the *YouTubeVR* version, as it builds upon it; head-tracking is used in both, however hand-tracking is only used in the Oculus version.
+The impact is that the audience member controls the playback order of different areas triggered by the proximity of the hand-tracking to each of the four vases in the Oculus version, the effect is a gamified musical experience for the audience member.
+The AR version is interactive through the singer physically guiding the audience member into the performance hall and prompting them to scan a poster to download the AR app, the impact is a smooth transition into the live AR experience, the impact is a feeling of immersiveness in a hybrid augmented performance world, the effect is being transported into a digital opera world.

 # Discussion